devopskd/terraform-aws-openvpn/README.md

 # terraform-aws-openvpn
-Terraform module to deploy an OpenVPN EC2 instance in a custom VPC
+Terraform module to deploy an OpenVPN EC2 instance in a custom VPC network

 v.1.0.1